-Two weeks prior to the class, or as soon as the class is filled, the host county will send a spreadsheet of registrants (the participant's name, address, email, county, year participant completed MG basic training and telephone number) and a transfer from the Host County CES to Co76 CES account for the total amount of \$5.00 x number of registrants for class.
-Questions regarding transfer may be addressed to Julie Treat, MGATC, 2301 South University Avenue, Little Rock, AR 72204 or itreat@uada.edu.

-The MGATC will email this roster to all county agents and county contacts to be useful for carpooling to trainings.

-The MGATC may use the roster to prepare the Certificates of Completion which will be distributed at the end of the class.
+Two weeks prior to the class, the host county will send a roster of registrants (the participant's name, address, email, county, year participant completed MG basic training and telephone number) to Julie Treat, MGATC (2301 South University Avenue, Little Rock, AR 72204 or itreat@uaex.edu).
+The MGATC will email this roster to all county agents and county contacts to be helpful for carpooling to trainings.
+The MGATC will use the roster to prepare the Certificates of Completion which will be distributed at the end of the class.